scrimbley/opcua_concept_chat_server/README.md

 In the variablemanagement insert a new driver "OPC UA WinCC Channel".

-Create a new connection in that channel and set it up to connect to your server ip `opc.tcp://<yourserverip>:4840`
+Create a new connection in that channel and set it up to connect to your server ip.
+`opc.tcp://<yourserverip>:4840`

 Right mouse click on the connection and 'search server', to get to know what the server is offering.